palkan/gem-check/src/pages/en.md

 ## Misc

-> OSS projects that don’t evolve eventually dies. –Matz
+> OSS project that don’t evolve eventually dies. –Matz

-- [ ] Make code be up to date with related technologies
+- [ ] Keep code up to date with related technologies

 Try to prevent compatibility issues by monitoring dependencies upgrades ([Depfu] could help here).

-Run your tests against `ruby-head`, Rails `master`, whatever – just add it to your CI, it's easy!
+Run your tests against `ruby-head`, Rails `master`, whatever–just add it to your CI, it's easy!

 - [ ] Make development process less painful

 Sooner or later people will try to contribute to your work.
-Is your development process transparent or it requires a lot of effort to setup?
+Is your development process transparent, or does it require a lot of effort to setup?

-For example, Rails has a [`rails-dev-box`](https://github.com/rails/rails-dev-box) to help you to start developing easily.
+For example, Rails has a [`rails-dev-box`](https://github.com/rails/rails-dev-box) to help you start developing easily.

 [Docker](https://www.docker.com) is also a good way to make dependency management simpler.